 CAGE Test (Cut, Annoyed, Guilty, Eye-Opener)

-CAGE tests are a personal assessment that focuses questions on:
+CAGE tests are personal assessment that focuses questions on the following:

 - Cutting Down